-Dr. Ross Palioca is proud to offer advanced solutions for his patients, including integrating CEREC technology into his services for dental restorations.
+Dr. Rawat is proud to offer advanced solutions for his patients, including integrating CEREC technology into his services for dental restorations.
 CEREC is a specialized CAD/CAM device that uses computer software to fabricate restorations right in the dental office.
 For other dental practices, patients would have to have their tooth prepared and molds made.
 Then, a temporary crown, inlay, or onlay would be placed onto the tooth while the impressions are sent to a dental laboratory often states away for the completion of the final restoration.
 Then, patients must come back for another appointment weeks later to remove the provisional restoration and replace with the permanent one.
-This takes much more time than Dr. Ross Palioca would like.
+This takes much more time than Dr. Rawat would like.
 So instead, his practice utilizes CEREC technology to provide patients with same day solutions.
 Patients rest in the treatment chair while their tooth is prepared, then the impressions are digitized into the system.
 A porcelain block is put into the milling machine, and the software allows the device to create the restoration while patients wait.
 This is amazing technology that is not offered in every dental practice, setting Advanced Dental Practices apart from other dentists in and around the community.

 What is the benefit of using CEREC technology in the office?

 - Patients can enjoy same-day restorations and eliminate the wait needed for their final repairs.